jmountifield/okta-to-humio/README.md

 ## 5. Copy the Code

 1. Select the lambda function
-1. In the code editor("Code Source"), copy the contents of `okta-logs-to-humio.py` from the repo into the editor
+1. In the code editor("Code source"), copy the contents of `okta-logs-to-humio.py` from the repo into the editor
 1. **Click Save**
 1. Make sure the python script in the lambda is named `okta-logs-to-humio.py` (note: default is `lambda_function.py`)

 ### Setup the Environment Variables

-1. Under “Environment Variables” add:
+1. Under "Configuration" -> “Environment Variables”, add:

 	| Variable Name | Example Value | Description |
 	|---|---|---|